 Figure 4: Managed Router Service Using NFV and SDN

-The combination of SDN and NFV shown in Figure 4 provides an optimum solution:
+The combination of SDN and NFV is shown in Figure 4 provides an optimum solution:

 - An expensive and dedicated appliance is replaced by generic hardware and advanced software.

-- The software control plane is moved from an expensive location (in dedicated platform) to an optimized location (server in a data center or POP).
+- The software control plane is moved from an expensive location (in a dedicated platform) to an optimized location (server in a data center or POP).

 - The control of the data plane has been abstracted and standardized, allowing for network and application evolution without the need for upgrades of network devices.

 The table below provides a brief comparison of some of the key points:

 |Reason for Being||Separation of control and data, centralization of control and programmability of network||Relocation of network functions from dedicated appliances to generic servers|